How to Make Glazed Ham With Pineapple and Cherry Garnish

 First, you might want to choose a disposable aluminum roasting pan if you don't have a good stainless steel one.
 I prefer to use the aluminum ones, simply because of the easy clean up afterwards.

-- 1 teaspoon ground cinnamon (The cinnamon will be added to the ingredients that create the ham glaze.
-While any brand of cinnamon will do, I prefer McCormick's because it's always fresh tasting and flavorful.)
+- 1 teaspoon ground cinnamon (this will be added to the glaze; while any brand of cinnamon will do, I prefer McCormick's because it's always fresh tasting and flavorful)

 - 1/4 stick of butter or margarine